EricYuan8307/Machine-Learning-Based-Error-Correcting-Decoders/README.md

 Transformer Reference: <br>
 Yoni Choukroun and Lior Wolf.
 Error correction code transformer. arXiv preprint arXiv:2203.14966, 2022.

-To training the model faster, I use early stopping.
+To train the model faster, I used early stopping.

 ### Addition: In Good First Issue, I mentioned some common bugs and solutions in Belief Pragation, BER and BLER.